mayaanayak/OpenFlightsGraphAlgorithms/log.md

 Our goal for this week was to implement our covered algorithm.
 We have yet to extensively determine the algorithm's viability through testing, but we accomplished this goal.

 Maya Nayak - Finished implementing Dijkstra and writing Dijkstra test cases.

+**April 24th**
+Our goal for this week was to implement the graph traversal.
+We have not done this, and we plan to instead implement the graph traversal and uncovered algorithm simultaneously.

+Maya Nayak - Improve Dijkstra time complexity for finding new nodes from v to deg(v) based on project check-in feedback.